TigerW551/courseraGetDataAssignment/README.md

 *** Refer to the original README.txt for a brief description of the experiment and the database.

-*** The cookbook describes the features in the new derived newDataSet.txt, which is updated from the orginal feature_info.txt.
+*** The codebook describes the features in the new derived newDataSet.txt, which is updated from the orginal feature_info.txt.